 - More handoff work before publishing

-If you want the direct comparison grid, the VEED alternative page has it.
+For the direct comparison grid, the VEED alternative page has it.